Wellbeing Counselling Directory

 For more information on issues of equity and diversity at the University, select the relevant tab above or contact the Equity and Diversity team.

 Equity and Diversity is located in Building K7.G.13 on the Hawkesbury Campus.
+Campus, career events, industry programs, and valuable career resources.
 Phone: 02 9678 7374

 The Ally Network is a group of students and staff across the University who are committed to creating an inclusive and respectful culture at the University for lesbian, gay, bisexual, transgender, intersex and queer (LGBTIQ) community members.
 Ally network members (Allies) are not necessarily experts on matters relating to sexual identity or gender but are understanding of the reasons why many LGBTIQ people are fearful of being harassed or discriminated against.